NewsLocal NewsYour Voice

 "I think people might be upset with [the road diet] because the traffic will not be moving fast enough for them," Roseburrough said.
 "But I think in the long run it's going to benefit everyone."

-"Residents want to see Phase 2 done now, they want the improvements done now," city engineer Nicolas Bosonetto said.
+"Residents want to see Phase 2 done now, they want the improvements done now," said city engineer Nicolas Bosonetto.
 "Unfortunately, it does take time to gather the funds and do the engineering and do the construction."

 Nicolas Bosonetto

-Bosonetto explained the patience will pay off, as similar traffic calming projects across the KC metro have proven to be effective with improving traffic safety.
+Bosonetto explained patience will pay off, as similar traffic calming projects across the KC metro have proven to be effective in improving traffic safety.

 "I think anytime you go from a very wide roadway to a narrow roadway it has shown improvements," Bosonetto said.